greenplum-db/gpdb-archive/src/backend/utils/gdd/README.md

 The local wait-relationship graphs collected from each segment are generated asynchronously.
 We have to take the impact into account.

-- if a transaction A is valid on master then it's valid on all segments;
+- if a transaction A is valid on coordinator then it's valid on all segments;
-- transaction A's solid in edges are all valid as long as A is valid on master;
+- transaction A's solid in edges are all valid as long as A is valid on coordinator;
 - if there is a solid edge from B to A on a segment, then B is valid as long as A is valid;
-- further more, if there is a solid edge from B to A on a segment, then B is valid on all segments as long as A is valid on master;
+- further more, if there is a solid edge from B to A on a segment, then B is valid on all segments as long as A is valid on coordinator;
 - if there is a dotted edge from B to A on a segment, then this edge is valid unless A's status changed;
 - if there is a solid edge from B to A then all the vertices wait for B